sdkn104/Arduino/libraries/MyCockpit/README.md

 * SPIFFS file browser
 * SPIFFS file uploader
+* any SPIFFS file can be viewed by client
-* creation of customizable web page
+* automatic creation of the custom web page
+* functions to add a button and parameter input boxes on the custom page that invoke registered hander function
 * etc.

 ## License